Probing baryogenesis with gravitational waves

 We now present some numerical examples of the asymmetry.
 For $\epsilon_\Phi=10^{-20}$ the observed $n_B/s\sim 10^{-10}$ can be realized with $T_d\sim 2.5\times 10^7$ GeV when $\mphi=10\,\mathrm{GeV}$.
-As we will discuss, transfer of the asymmetry to the baryon sector may involve significant washout (model-dependent), requiring a larger initial $\Phi$ asymmetry to compensate.
-Therefore we also consider the parameter points that lead to $n_\Phi/s\gg 10^{-10}$, for example, with the same $\epsilon_\Phi$, but $T_d\sim 1$ GeV, one obtains $n_\Phi/s \sim 4\times 10^{-5}$.
-A more detailed parameter scan is given in Section~\ref{sec:asymmetryestimate} of the Supplemental Material and Fig.~\ref{fig:asymmetry1}, demonstrating the possibility of producing a large initial asymmetry to compensate for potential (model-dependent) washout effects.
+As we will discuss, transferring the asymmetry to the baryon sector may involve a significant (model-dependent) washout, requiring a larger initial $\Phi$ asymmetry to compensate.
+Therefore, we also consider parameter points that lead to $n_\Phi/s\gg 10^{-10}$, for example, the same $\epsilon_\Phi$ with $T_d\sim 1$ GeV gives $n_\Phi/s \sim 4\times 10^{-5}$.
+A more detailed parameter scan is provided in Section C of Supplemental Material, demonstrating the potential to produce a large initial asymmetry that compensates for possible washout effects.